ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 ## Why Write a Documentation Generator
 Despite the widespread use of C there are a surprising lack of [source-code documentation tools](https://en.wikipedia.org/wiki/\
-Comparison_of_documentation_generators#Language_support) available for general purpose use.
+Comparison_of_documentation_generators#Language_support) available for the language.
 What tooling does exist often requires a non-trivial amount of configuration and does not fit well into the Unix philosophy.
 I have spent a fair bit of time searching for a simple documentation generator and have yet to find a tool that I am satisfied with.
-One of the great benefits of being a software developer is having the means to write one's own tools, so rather than settle for a documentation generator that I am unsatisfied with, I'll just create my own.
+One of the great benefits of being a software developer is being able to write your own tools, so rather than settle for a documentation generator that I am unsatisfied with, I'll just create my own.

 ## What Do I Want In a Documentation Generator
 The features (or lack thereof) that I would like in documentation generation